Hand Surgery & Trauma

 - Dermabrasion of scar edges for smooth blending

-- Combination approaches (surgery + laser + injections) for optimal results
+- Combination approaches (surgery + laser + injections) when appropriate

 Recovery & Aftercare